-African American STD statistics report that chlamydia and syphilis rates are also higher for African Americans than other races and ethnicities in the US.
+STD statistics report that chlamydia and syphilis rates are also higher for Blacks than other races and ethnicities in the US.
 Black females aged 15 to 24 had the highest number of reported chlamydia incidence, or 4.5 times the rate of Whites, the CDC’s STD registry reports.
-STD statistics by race also reveal that congenital syphilis cases increased by a staggering 126.7% among African Americans from 2014 to 2018.
+STD statistics by race also reveal that congenital syphilis cases increased by a staggering 126.7% among Black people from 2014 to 2018.

 6. 83% of HIV and STD disease tracers did not complete their usual field visits due to the coronavirus.